Amjad Hossain: Career

 He began his film career in 1961 with a role in the movie "Tomar Amar."
 That same year, he also acted in the film "Harano Din," directed by Mustafiz.
 Director Salahuddin adapted his play Dharapat into a film, which was released in 1963, marking his debut as a screenwriter.
 He also played a lead role in the film.
 Later, he joined Zahir Raihan's team and worked as an assistant on several films, including the notable Behula (1966), which was based on folklore.
 The production of Behula began in 1962, and he contributed to the dialogue writing and acted in the film.
 While working on this film, he developed a close friendship with actor Razzak, a bond that lasted until Razzak's death.
 He also acted alongside Razzak in Zahir Raihan's film Anowara (1967).

-He made debut as film director with the film Agun Niye Khela (1967), which he co-directed with Nurul Haque Bacchu.
+He made his debut as film director with the film Agun Niye Khela (1967), which he co-directed with Nurul Haque Bacchu.
 His first solo directorial venture was Julekha (1967).
 The following year, he collaborated with Nurul Haque Bacchu, Mostafa Mehmud, and Rahim Nawaz to direct the film Dui Bhai, with Zahir Raihan serving as the producer and screenwriter.
 Additionally, he independently directed the film Balya Bandhu (1968).

 In 1970, he wrote the dialogues for Zahir Raihan's iconic film Jibon Theke Neya and portrayed the character Madhu.
 This film later became immensely popular in Bangladesh.
 Throughout the 1970s, he directed several notable films, including Noyonmoni (1976), Golapi Ekhon Train-e (1978), and Sundori (1979).
 Noyonmoni was based on his novel Nirakkhor Sworge, and it earned him his first National Film Award for Best Screenwriter.
 Golapi Ekhon Train-e brought him widespread acclaim both domestically and internationally, winning National Awards in 10 categories, including Best Film.
 Amjad Hossain set a record by winning five awards in a single year, including Best Film (as producer), Director, Screenwriter, Dialogue Writer, and Lyricist.
 Following the success of Golapi Ekhon Train-e, he continued his streak with the film Sundori, which won National Film Awards in seven categories, and Hossain received two awards for Best Dialogue Writer and Lyricist.
 In the 1980s, Amjad directed several notable Bengali films, including Koshai (1980), Jonom Theke Jolchi (1982), Dui Poishar Alta (1982), and Bhat De (1984).
 Bhat De was particularly distinguished, winning National Film Awards in nine categories, including Best Film.
 Amjad himself received three awards for Best Director, Screenwriter, and Dialogue Writer for the same film.